iterative/dvc.org/static/docs/commands-reference/checkout.md

 There are two methods to restore a file missing from the cache, depending on the situation.
 In some cases the pipeline must be rerun using the `dvc repro` command.
 In other cases the cache can be pulled from a remote cache using the `dvc pull` command.
+See also `dvc pipeline`

 ## Options

-- `-d`, `--with-deps` - determines the files to download by searching backwards in the pipeline from the named stage(s).
-The only files which will be updated are associated with the named stage, and the stages which execute earlier in the pipeline.
+- `-d`, `--with-deps` - determines the files to update by searching backwards in the pipeline from the named `targets` (required along with this option).
+The only files which will be checked out are associated with the target DVC-files, and the earlier stages in the pipeline.

 - `-f`, `--force` - does not prompt when removing workspace files.
 Changing the current set of DVC-files with SCM commands like `git checkout` can result in